grittygrease/draft-sullivan-tls-opaque/draft-sullivan-tls-opaque.md

 1. Server creates Authenticator Request with CH extension PAKEClientAuth (identity)
 2. Client creates Exported Authenticator with OPAQUE-Sign Certificate and CertificateVerify (signed with PrivU)

 Support for Exported Authenticators is negotiated at the application layer.
-For example, OPAQUE-Sign in EAs could be defined as an extension to Secondary Certificates in HTTP/2 [I-D.ietf-httpbis-http2-secondary-certs].

 # Summary of properties